 In my video, I also shared a nifty technique to easily “trim” around your pattern using a paintbrush with water.

-After you apply the napkin to the egg, you use the wet paintbrush to “draw” an outline that you can neatly tear away.
+After you apply the napkin to the egg, use the wet paintbrush to “draw” an outline that you can neatly tear away.
 It will leave very thin edges that blend in and make the egg look hand-painted.

 Step 6: Seal the decoupage Easter eggs with Mod Podge